Enable Opportunities to Contribute and Collaborate Gen Z Solutions No.5

 Do you want to be a dictator?
 Do you only want to move from the top?
-Do you want an organisation where it only lives and breathes and successes and dies by your word?
+Do you want an organisation where it only lives, breathes, succeeds and dies by your word?
 If that's the case, then good luck to you.
 But there's no way you can have a workforce that is productive if you do.

 Gen Zer